Unlock and Upgrade

 QuestionPurpose

-Are the recycling bins conveniently located in your environment?To assess the accessibility and placement of recycling facilities.
+Are recycling bins for plastic bottles easily accessible?Evaluates accessibility and placement of recycling stations.

 QuestionPurpose